Which of the following statements correctly describes chirality i... | Channels for Pearson+

 C

-Chirality refers to the ability of a molecule to rotate plane-polarized light.
+Chirality is the property of a molecule having a plane of symmetry.

 D